 A team of six PCPG professional geologists, Emily Glick, P.G., Andrew Klingbeil, P.G., Gary Kribbs, P.G., Martin Helmke, PhD, P.G., Mark Ioos, P.G., and Rick Wardrop, P.G., judged the posters on various criteria including the research objectives, appearance (organization, illustrations, grammar), the logic of the research and the authors ability to explain the poster to the judges.

 Congratulations to the first-place winner, Molly O’Halloran, from Bucknell University and to Noah Workman from Kutztown University, who won second-place.
 The high level of work was very evident in all the research projects and PCPG recognizes every student in the competition for their excellent submissions.
-Pictures will be available soon on PCPGs Facebook page.
+Pictures from the poster session can be viewed on PCPGs Facebook page.

 The students were also interviewed about their project and what they gained, if anything, from their research that they would not have gotten through classroom experience alone.
 The interviews are being edited and collated for an upcoming podcast.
 Look for an announcement in PCPGs blast or set your podcast platform to send an alert when a new PCPG podcast drops.